Myeongdong Kyoja Kalguksu: A Seoul Classic Worth the Line

 The Dish: Kalguksu

-The kalguksu (8,000 won or about $6) arrived steaming hot, garnished with a sprinkle of green onions and served alongside a bowl of spicy kimchi.
-The first slurp was a revelation.
-The handmade noodles had a delightful chewiness that was satisfying without being overwhelming.
-They were immersed in a rich, savoury broth that had just the right amount of umami without being overly salty.
+When my kalguksu (8,000 won or about $6) finally arrived, it came steaming hot, garnished with a sprinkle of green onions and served alongside a bowl of spicy kimchi.
+My first slurp was an immediate revelation.
+The handmade noodles had a delightful chewiness that was satisfying yet not overwhelming—a texture that sets them apart from many instant varieties found elsewhere.
+The kalguksu was immersed in a rich, savory broth that had just the right amount of umami without being overly salty, inviting me to savor each bite.

 Texture and Flavour

-The texture of the noodles was distinct—thicker than many instant varieties, but not so thick that they felt unwieldy.
-Each bite had a satisfying firmness, which paired well with the broth.
+The texture of the noodles was distinct—thicker than many instant varieties, yet not so thick that they felt unwieldy.
+Each strand was perfectly cut, allowing for a satisfying mouthfeel that complemented the broth.
 While the broth itself was excellent, I found myself wishing it had a bit more complexity.
 Perhaps a hint of garlic or a dash of sesame oil could elevate it further.
+It’s a reminder that even the simplest of dishes can benefit from an infusion of complexity.

 Side Dishes

-Alongside the kalguksu, Myeongdong Kyoja also offers mandu (dumplings), which are available as an extra for 6,000 won (about $4.50).
-I opted for the mandu on the recommendation of my server.
-They were plump and juicy, filled with a mixture of meat and vegetables.
-The crispiness of the fried outer shell contrasted nicely with the tender filling.
+Alongside the kalguksu, Myeongdong Kyoja also offers mandu (dumplings), available as an extra for 6,000 won (about $4.50).
+Upon my server's recommendation, I opted for the mandu.
+They arrived plump and juicy, filled with a mixture of meat and vegetables.
+The crispiness of the fried outer shell contrasted nicely with the tender filling, making for a delightful addition to the meal.

 What Sets It Apart?

-• Fresh Ingredients: You can taste the freshness in each ingredient used.
+• Fresh Ingredients: You can taste the freshness in each ingredient used, from the handmade noodles to the carefully crafted broth.
+The commitment to quality ensures a satisfying meal.

-• Consistency: This dish is consistently good, drawing both locals and tourists alike.
+• Consistency: This dish is consistently good, drawing both locals and tourists alike, which speaks to its quality.
+The restaurant has maintained its standards over decades, a feat not easily accomplished in the food industry.

-• Family-Run Legacy: The family-run aspect adds a sense of tradition and care to the meal.
+• Family-Run Legacy: The family-run aspect adds a sense of tradition and care to the meal, enhancing the overall experience.
+Knowing that a family has been at the helm for so long contributes to a comforting atmosphere.

 Myeongdong